 PROFESSOR GREGORY GILBERTSON

-INTERNATIONAL POLICE TRAINING – IRAQ: The origins of Professor Gilbertson’s expert witness casework is found in his service as an International Police Trainer.
-As a tenured criminal justice professor, the U.S. Department of Justice designated him a Subject Matter Expert in Police Practices for a training mission in Iraq.
-Greg then deployed to Baghdad and worked for one year with Iraqi Generals developing a bachelor’s degree for the Baghdad Police College.
+INTERNATIONAL POLICE TRAINER – IRAQ & AFGHANISTAN: Professor Gilbertson’s expert witness casework is founded in service as an International Police Trainer.
+As a tenured criminal justice professor, the U.S. Department of Justice and U.S. Department of Defense designated him an Expert in Police Practices for international training missions in Iraq and Afghanistan.
+He initially deployed to Baghdad and worked for one year with Iraqi General Officers developing a bachelor’s degree in democratic policing for the Baghdad Police College.
 He was then appointed Deputy Director of the Basrah Training Academy.
 In Basrah he supervised the training of 500 Iraqi police cadets by British and American officers.

 Professor Gilbertson later deployed to Afghanistan and served 13 months as a Police Policy Developer, Senior Mentor, and NATO Liaison to the commander of the Afghan National Police Academy.
 In this role he assisted Lieutenant General Sayed Mohammad Qudoosi with all aspects of daily academy operations for 3000 cadets, faculty, and staff on a 65-acre walled compound.
 He also secured 50 million dollars in funding for academy renovations and improvements.
 In summation, Professor Gilbertson has worked with police trainers from Germany, France, Norway, Canada, the Czech Republic, and United Kingdom in two active war zones for 25 months.